patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the projects and navigation to the _*Remote1/Page 6*_.
-Click on the button "Increment count", you should notice the count at the top left corner of the page increments.
+👉 Start all the applications and navigate to the _*Remote1/Page 6*_ page.
+Click on the button "Increment count".
+Every the button is clicked, you should notice that the count at the top left corner of the page increment by 1.

-There might be times when you'll want to using the event bus outside of a React scope.
-Since the runtime has access to the event bus you can do so from the runtime API.
+To conclude this section... there might be times when you'll want to use the event bus outside of a React scope.
+Since the runtime has access to the event bus, you can save an instance and pass around the event bus to use it at any given time.

 ```tsx
 // remote-1 - register.tsx